-Also unique to this card is its ability to transfer your points automatically into airline frequent flier programs if your airline is a partner of U.S. Bank’s frequent flier program, which includes American Airlines AAdvantage and Southwest Rapid Rewards Points Program, among others (for a complete list of partners click here).
+Also unique to this card is its ability to transfer your points automatically into airline frequent flier programs if your airline is a partner of U.S. Bank’s frequent flier program, which includes American Airlines Advantage and Southwest Rapid Rewards Points Program, among others (for a complete list of partners click here).

-If you’re not interested in flying with those airlines or don’t have enough miles saved up yet for an award flight, choose another option that suits you best: Cash Back, Merchandise, and Gift Cards.
+If you’re not interested in flying with those airlines or don’t have enough miles saved up for an award flight, choose another option that suits you best: Cash Back, Merchandise, and Gift Cards.

-best prepaid debit cards
+Best prepaid debit cards

 The best-prepaid debit cards of 2015 were unveiled today.
 The top three winners were:

 - Best Overall, Best for No Monthly Fee: Bluebird by American Express.